 Right here in our own country we have many proofs of the decline of people whose ancestors, some generations ago, moved into isolated regions remote from civilization and Christianizing influences.
-It is only where certain uplifting factors, like Christianity coupled with education, are at work that mankind advances.
-Even with all our boasted present-day enlightenment and progress, we must admit that some of the wonderful "lost arts" of the ancient civilizations have never been recovered.
-We have not yet found out the architectural and engineering secrets of the erection of the pyramids of Egypt.
+It is only where certain uplifting factors, like Christianity coupled with education, are at work that mankind Even with all our boasted present-day enlightenment and progress, we must admit that some of the wonderful "lost arts" of the ancient civilizations have never been recovered.
+We have not yet found out the architectural and engineering our reasoning is this: The Biblical representation of man's good start in the world and the high civilization he attained in ancient times agrees precisely with the findings of archeology along the same lines.